oriiizz/Typhoon_assignment2/README.md

 ## Project Introduction

-This### Key Interactive Features
-- **Click Response**: Click any station dot to view detailed information
-- **Water Ripple Effect**: Beautiful expanding circles simulate wind impact
-- **Information Display**: Station name, wind speed, direction, and time
-- **Visual Feedback**: Highlighted dots with smooth fade-in/out effects
-- **Breathing Animation**: Continuous gentle movement simulating air flowct transforms the meteorological station data of Typhoon Mangkhut (2018, Hong Kong) into an artistic visualization animation.
+This project transforms the meteorological station data of Typhoon Mangkhut (2018, Hong Kong) into an artistic visualization animation.
 By turning raw wind data into a dynamic display, it captures the power of natural forces while adding breathing-like rhythms and ripple effects, exploring the boundary between data visualization and artistic expression.

 ## Data Source